NateV/philadelphia-councilmatic/README.md

 It may be that some amount of manual tending is necessary for this app to work exactly right.
 There are many odd things that happen with legilsative data.
 A Council Person's name may be spelled with a ' character sometimes and a smart-quote other times, for example, or misspelled, or with or without middle names, or many other odd variations that software would have a hard time keeping up with.

+There is no mechanism for auto-updating scraper data so far.
+As of now, someone needs to manually run `pupa update` to update legislative data.

 ## Running in development